 Hip Hop Jewelry Hall of Fame: The Gold Chain

 In the beginning, it was all about the gold.
 Take Kurtis Blow’s 1980 self-titled album cover, for example, which features a shirtless Blow waist-up, wearing five gold chains.
-The album, often regarded as one of the first hip hop records to gain notable recognition, went on to achieve gold-status in sales, and Blow’s style was widely imitated by other emerging artists.
+The album, often regarded as one of the first hip hop records to gain notable recognition, went on to achieve gold-status in sales, and Blow’s jewelry style was widely imitated by other emerging artists.
 As much as musical recognition and actual sales drove an artist’s prestige, gold chains became status markers of their own: the bigger the chain, the heavier the weight and value (presumably), and thus, more notoriety.
 In a somewhat circular fashion, a key aspect of a hip hop artist’s success often hinged on that status, and one’s status only heightened with the money-making nature of success.

-In this time of social distancing and sheltering at home, we created a playlist that’s heavy on the rocks and upbeat for the spirit.
+In this time of social distancing and sheltering at home, we created a playlist that’s heavy on the diamond rocks and upbeat for the spirit.

 Megan Thee Stallion & Normani – “Diamonds” Drake & Future – “Diamonds Dancing” Rihanna – “Diamonds” Cardi B – “I Like It” Gucci Mane ft.
 Kodak Black – “Big Boy Diamond” Ariana Grande – “7 rings” 2 Chainz ft.
 Ty Dolla Sign – “Girl’s Best Friend” David Bowie – “Diamond Dogs” Pink Floyd – “Shine on You Crazy Diamond” Kacey Musgraves – “Ribbons and Bows” Elton John – “Lucy in the Sky with Diamonds”